jeroennoten/Laravel-AdminLTE/README.md

 2. Then, update the required AdminLTE assets resources

-   > Note: If you using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, first delete the folder adminlte inside your `public/vendor` directory.
+   > **Note:** if you are using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, first delete the folder adminlte inside your `public/vendor` directory.

-   In order to publish the new assets, execute the next command:
+   In order to publish the new AdminLTE assets, execute the next command:

    ```sh
    php artisan adminlte:update
    ```

-3. If you have [published](#8-customize-views) and modified the default `master.blade.php` file, `page.blade.php` file or any other view related to this package, you will need to update them too.
+3. If you have [published](#8-customize-views) and modified the default `master.blade.php` file, `page.blade.php` file or any other view provided with this package, you may need to update them too.
 Please, note there could be huge updates on these views, so it is highly recommended to backup your files previosuly.
 To update the views, you may follow next steps:

    - Make a copy (or backup) of the views you have modified, those inside the folder `resources/views/vendor/adminlte`.